Data Mining Is the Foundation of Predictive Risk Management

 - Cooperation between employees and management for healthy safety reporting culture

 - Targeted, user-friendly classification system during risk assessment and mitigation

 - Most importantly, creative data mining techniques

 Without efficient data mining capabilities, effective predictive analysis activities would be impossible to carry out on a repeated basis.
-Data mining, along with regulatory compliance findings, is part of the reason that many aviation SMS have made the jump from manual, spreadsheet driven SMS data management strategies to professionally designed SMS database software.
+Data mining, along with regulatory compliance findings, is part of the reason that many aviation SMS has made the jump from manual, spreadsheet-driven SMS data management strategies to professionally designed SMS database software.

 Data mining SMS requires sorting through the multiple systems that collect SMS data.
 There are multiple possible data sources from the SMS, including:

 - Safety Reporting System;

 - Risk Management System;